 The terms "large‑for‑gestational age" and "macrosomia" both refer to excessive foetal growth:

-Preterm infants are at higher risk to experience intrauterine and/or extrauterine growth restriction (Koletzko et al., 2014).
-These terms mean that the child could not reach its intrinsic growth potential, for example, through placental insufficiency and thus an energy or nutrient bottle neck during pregnancy (intrauterine growth restriction) (Mayer & Joseph, 2013, Koletzko et al., 2014).
+Preterm infants are at higher risk to experience intrauterine and/or extrauterine growth retardation or restriction (Koletzko et al., 2014).
+These terms mean that the child could not reach its intrinsic growth potential, for example, through placental insufficiency and thus an energy or nutrient bottle neck during pregnancy (intrauterine growth retardation) (Mayer & Joseph, 2013, Koletzko et al., 2014).
 Preterm infants are likely to be born with low, very low, or extremely low birth weight and often are small-for-gestational age.
 Preterm infants have high energy and nutrient requirements.
-It is challenging to meet these needs and many preterm infants especially those born very early experience extrauterine growth restriction when those needs cannot be met after birth.
-Some preterm infants experience extrauterine growth restriction on top of their intrauterine growth restriction.
+It is challenging to meet these needs and many preterm infants especially those born very early experience extrauterine growth retardation when those needs cannot be met after birth.
+Some preterm infants experience extrauterine growth retardation on top of their intrauterine growth retardation.
 These growth retardations – alone or in combination – are difficult to address and may persist well into the first year(s) of life (Koletzko et al., 2014, ÖGKJ, 2012, Aggett et al., 2006).